History of Sparta: Mystras and Mani

 On their arrival in the Morea, the Frankish Crusaders found a fortified city named Lacedaemonia (Sparta) occupying part of the site of ancient Sparta, and this continued to exist, though greatly depopulated, even after the Prince of Achaea William II Villehardouin had in 1249 founded the fortress and city of Mystras, on a spur of Taygetus (some 3 miles northwest of Sparta).

 This passed shortly afterwards into the hands of the Byzantines and became the centre of the Despotate of the Morea, until the Ottoman Turks under Mehmed II captured it in 1460.
 In 1687 it came into the possession of the Venetians, from whom it was wrested again in 1715 by the Turks.
 Thus for nearly six centuries it was Mystras and not Sparta which formed the center and focus of Laconian history.

 In 1777, following the Orlov events, some inhabitants of Sparta bearing the name "Karagiannakos" (Καραγιαννάκος) migrated to Koldere, near Magnesia (ad Sipylum).

 The Mani Peninsula region of Laconia retained some measure of autonomy during the Ottoman period, and played a significant role in the Greek War of Independence.

 Modern Sparta

 Until modern times, the site of ancient Sparta was occupied by a small town of a few thousand people who lived amongst the ruins, in the shadow of Mystras, a more important medieval Greek settlement nearby.
-The Palaiologos family (the last Byzantine Greek imperial dynasty) also lived in Mystras.
+The Palaiologos family (the last Byzantine Greek imperial dynasty) and the last Byzantine emperor Constantine Palaeologus also lived in Mystras.
 In 1834, after the Greek War of Independence, King Otto of Greece decreed that the town was to be expanded into a city.